auchinto-c/BlogSite-GraphQL/README.md

 ## Introduction
 <hr>
-This project showcases demo blog site with GraphQL.
+This project showcases a demo blog site developed with GraphQL.
 We use GraphCMS as the backend platform to manage the content.
-This website focuses on a gallery view of the posts available in the CMS environment, and the dynamically generated pages for each post.
+This website focuses on a gallery view of the posts available in the CMS environment, and dynamically generates pages for each post.
 <br><br>

 ## Credits